entity-neural-network/entity-gym-rs/examples/bevy_snake/README.md

 The [`Agent` trait](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.Agent.html) abstracts over different AI implementations provided by entity-gym-rs.

-Depending on how the game is configured, we instantiate the `Player` resource in [`src/lib.rs`](src/lib.rs#L319-L322) as either a neural network loaded from a file, or a agent that takes completely random action.
+Depending on how the game is configured, we instantiate the `Player` resource in [`src/lib.rs`](src/lib.rs#L319-L322) as either a neural network loaded from a file, or an agent that takes random actions.

 ```rust
         .insert_non_send_resource(match agent_path {